 Jennifer Edwards, General Manager

 Jennifer has been with the Falmouth Road Race since 2011 as part of the DMSE Sports team.
 As Director of Special Projects with DMSE, she is the Hydration Station Coordinator for the B.A.A.
 Boston Marathon and the Programming Coordinator for the Runner’s World Half Marathon & Festival in Bethlehem, PA.
 A graduate of UMASS Amherst with a master’s degree in Speech-Language Pathology, she worked in the healthcare field for over 15 years before transitioning to the running industry.
 A former high school track and XC runner, she enjoyed coaching high school athletes when she lived in CT.
-Jennifer is an active member of the community serving as Vice Chair on the Falmouth Chamber of Commerce board of directors, as part of the Falmouth Band Parents, as a volunteer for Falmouth Volunteers in Public Schools (VIPS), and as a former member of the Falmouth Walk and the Heroes in Transition Ruck4HIT Committee.
+Jennifer is an active member of the community serving on the Falmouth Chamber of Commerce board of directors, as part of the Falmouth Band Parents, as a volunteer for Falmouth Volunteers in Public Schools (VIPS), and as a former member of the Falmouth Walk and the Heroes in Transition Ruck4HIT Committees.
 She enjoys all aspects of life in Falmouth with her 16-year old son.

 Matt Auger, Race Operations Manager

 Matt began his involvement with the Falmouth Road Race in 1990 as an office staff member.
 Currently, Matt serves as the Race Operations Manager, as well as the Elite Athlete Program Manager.
 He also helps to produce road races across the country for Dave McGillivray Sports Enterprises, Inc. (DMSE Inc.) and the ZOOMA Women’s Half Marathon Series.
 Matt holds a Masters in Education, and was a former second grade teacher.
 He is a Falmouth native, and he and his wife, Eilis, who is a former FRR office staff member, have two children together.
 Outside of the office, Matt enjoys running and training for races.

 Megan Faulkner, Director of Sponsorships & Special Events